Raghupati Raghava Raja Ram: Origins

+Gandhi's version

 There have been many versions of the Ramdhun, and the version that Mahatma Gandhi used had an "ecumenical flavour" to it.

+Hindu-Muslim unity

 Gandhi modified the original bhajan, adding that the Ishwar of the Hindus and the Allah of the Muslims were one and the same, to make the song more secular-looking and to spread the message of reconciliation between Hindus and Muslims.

-The song was extensively used to project a secular and composite vision of Indian society — it was sung during the 1930 Salt March.
+The song was extensively used to project a secular and composite vision of Indian society— it was sung during the 1930 Salt March.
+After Gandhi's return from Noakhali, he replaced the refrain Bhaj man pyare Sitaram by Bhaj man pyare Rama Rahim, bhaj man pyare Krishna Karim, to better reflect the desired Hindu-Muslim unity.